 After graduating from UGA, I taught math and Chinese at the first Chinese immersion school in Columbia, South Carolina, where I also served on a Mandarin Committee and spearheaded various initiatives and camps to promote bridging to Chinese culture.
 I am currently teaching Upper School at Springside Chestnut Hill Academy in Philadelphia, PA.
-At SCH, not only do I get to teach what I love to students who are passionate about Chinese language and culture, I also work with different scholars and experts in education to develop new methodologies and software to better the remote learning experience for both teachers and students.
+At SCH, I get to teach what I love to students passionate about the Chinese language and culture.
+I also work with different scholars and experts in education to develop new methodologies and software to better the remote learning experience for both teachers and students.
 Language and cultural exchange is by definition a bi-directional effort.
-To that end, I am also involved in liaising international students and their families with SCH admission, as well as helping them acclimate to American education and cultural norms.
+To that end, I am also involved in liaising with international students and their families regarding SCH admission, as well as helping them acclimate to American education and cultural norms.
 I believe if education is to invest in the future, then language education is to bring our future together.
-And that’s why I think TESOL and World Language Education program serves as an indispensable role for global citizens within the modern world of globalization and language/culture exchange.
+And that’s why I think TESOL and World Language Education program serves an indispensable role for global citizens within the modern world of globalization and language/culture exchange.

 Runqing Diao, M.Ed.

 Departmental graduate assistantships and fellowships are unavailable for students seeking their master’s degree.
 Please visit the following sites for information about additional financial assistance opportunities.

 - UGA Graduate School: Funding Your Graduate Education

 - Mary Frances Early College of Education Financial Assistance